bit-badger/myPrayerJournal/docs/index.md

 The second button for each request has a pencil icon.
 This allows you to edit the text of the request, pretty much the same way you entered it; it starts with the current text, and you can add to it, modify it, or completely replace it.
 By default, updates will go in with an "Updated" status; you have the option to also mark this update as "Prayed" or "Answered."
 Answered requests will drop off the journal list.

+## Adding Notes

+The third button for each request has an icon that looks like a piece of paper with writing; this lets you record notes about the request.
+If there is something you want to record that doesn't change the text of the request, this is the place to do it.
+For example, you may be praying for a long-term health issue, and that person tells you that their status is the same; or, you may want to record something God said to you while you were praying for that request.

 ## Viewing a Request and Its History

 myPrayerJournal tracks all of the actions related to a request; the fourth button, with the magnifying glass icon, will show you the entire history, including the text as it changed, and all the times "Prayed" was recorded.